Lloyds Banking Group: June 2009 to present

-Lloyds impairments peaked in the first half of 2009; by mid-2009 the Asset Protection Scheme increasingly looked like a poor deal for Lloyds.
+Lloyds' impairments peaked in the first half of 2009; by mid-2009 the asset protection scheme increasingly looked like a poor deal for Lloyds.
 Following negotiations, the government confirmed on 3 November 2009 that Lloyds would not enter the scheme—although RBS still would.
-Instead, Lloyds launched a rights issue to raise capital from existing shareholders; as an existing 43.4% shareholder the government chose to take part in this and thus maintained its shareholding at 43.4%.
+Instead, Lloyds launched a rights issue to raise capital from existing shareholders; as an existing 43.4% shareholder, the government chose to take part in this and thus maintained its shareholding at 43.4%.
 Following this, the National Audit Office calculated the government's average buying price for its entire stake in Lloyds to be about 74 pence.

-It was announced in the Government's Pre-Budget Report on 9 December 2009 that the forecast for the total loss to taxpayers for all the bank bailouts had been reduced from £50 billion to £10 billion—in part because of the restructuring of the Government's Asset Protection Scheme.
+It was announced in the government's pre-budget report on 9 December 2009 that the forecast for the total loss to taxpayers for all the bank bailouts had been reduced from £50 billion to £10 billion—in part because of the restructuring of the government's asset protection scheme.
 The final part of the December 2009 capital raise involved issuing new shares to debt holders in February 2010.
 This diluted existing shareholders—including the UK Government, whose shareholding was reduced from 43.4% to around 41%.
-According to the Accord trade union general secretary Ged Nichols, Lloyds Banking Group had cut 30,000 jobs between February 2009 and August 2011; and in August 2011 it announced another 1,300 job losses.
 The group sold its 70% stake in insurance company Esure to Esure Group Holdings on 11 February 2010.
 The share was valued at around £185 million.